blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 dictionary from the column names of this filtered feature matrix to make sure that only relevant features are extracted.

 This can save a huge amount of time because you prevent the calculation of unnecessary features.
-Let's illustrate that with an example:
+Let's illustrate this with an example:

 .. code:: python